Everything travelers need to know about Wuhan coronavirus - Local News 8

 Airlines all over the globe are canceling flights to China.

-The last China-bound Delta flight departing the US will leave on February 3 with the last return flight back to the US departing China on February 5.
+American Airlines also suspended flights between the US and China, effective January 31 through March 28.
+American has also canceled some flights to Hong Kong.

-British Airways suspended direct flights between Britain and China on Wednesday.
-US carrier United Airlines announced Tuesday that it has canceled flights from February 1 through February 8 between US hubs and Beijing, Hong Kong and Shanghai.
+United Airlines is suspending flights from the US to Beijing, Chengdu and Shanghai beginning February 6.

-Other airlines, including Lufthansa, Air France, Air Asia, EgyptAir, Cathay Pacific, Air India and Finnair have similarly slashed or suspended service.
+Other airlines, including British Airways, Lufthansa, Air France, Air Asia, EgyptAir, Cathay Pacific, Air India and Finnair have similarly slashed or suspended service.

 Many airlines have offered waivers on change fees or the option to cancel for credit on a future flight.